davro/fabrication-framework/README.md

---Workspace

-The workspace contain the users projects.
+--Workspace should contain the user projects.

---Projects

-Workspace Example

 To use the workspace helper for installing, creating projects add the library cli to your PATH change to suit your framework location (default is in workspace).